Humber: Crossings

-Crossing on foot
+Foot

 Graham Boanas, a Hull man, is believed to be the first man to succeed in wading across the Humber since ancient Roman times.
-The feat, in August 2005, was attempted to raise cash and awareness for the medical research charity, DebRA.
+The feat in August 2005 was attempted to raise cash and awareness for the medical research charity, DebRA.
 He started his trek on the north bank at Brough; four hours later, he emerged on the south bank at Whitton.
 He is 6 ft 9 in tall and took advantage of a very low tide.
 He replicated this achievement on the television programme Top Gear (Series 10 Episode 6) when he beat James May who drove an Alfa Romeo 159 around the inland part of the estuary in a race without using the Humber Bridge.

-Crossing by swimming
+Swimming

-On Saturday 26 August 1911, Alice Maud Boyall became the first woman to swim the Humber.
+On Saturday 26 August 1911, Alice Maud Boyall became the first recorded woman to swim the Humber.
 Boyall, then aged 19 and living in Hull, was the Yorkshire swimming champion.
 She crossed the Humber from Hull to New Holland Pier swimming the distance in 50 minutes, 6 minutes slower than the existing men's record.

 Since 2011, Warners Health have organised the 'Warners Health Humber Charity Business Swim'.
-Twelve swimmers from companies across the Yorkshire region train and swim in an ellipse from the south bank to the north bank of the river under the Humber Bridge over a total distance of approximately 1+1/2 mi.
+Twelve swimmers from companies across the Yorkshire region train and swim in an ellipse from the south bank to the north bank of the estuary under the Humber Bridge over a total distance of approximately 1+1/2 mi.
 Since then, an organised group crossing at the Humber Bridge has become an annual event, with a small number of pre-selected swimmers crossing in a 'pod' which remains close together, in aid of Humber Rescue.

-In 2019, Hull-based competitive open water swimmer Richard Royal became the first person to attempt and complete a two-way swim across the river, beginning and finishing at Hessle foreshore, with Barton on the south bank as the mid-way point, fulfilling the land-to-land criteria, covering a total of 4,085 m.
+In 2019, Hull-based competitive open water swimmer Richard Royal became the first person to attempt and complete a two-way swim across the estuary, beginning and finishing at Hessle foreshore, with Barton on the south bank as the mid-way point, fulfilling the land-to-land criteria, covering a total of 4,085 m.
 Royal holds the record for the fastest one-way swim across the Humber (35 minutes 11 seconds) and the fastest two-way swim (1 hour, 13 minutes, 46 seconds), certified by Guinness World Records and the World Open Water Swimming Association.
 He raised over £900 for Humber Rescue, who provided safety support during the swim.

-Etymologies

-Most European hydronyms are Celtic in origin and numerous Celtic or Pre-Celtic derivations for Humber have been suggested.

-The name Humber may be a Brittonic formation containing -[a]mb-ṛ, a variant of the element *amb meaning "moisture", with the prefix *hu- meaning "good, well" (c.f.
-Welsh hy-, in Hywel, etc).